nishantjr/nishantjr.github.com/src/blog/2015-10-03-kashmir-and-ladhak-1.markdown

 we're told we're nearing the top, the road is a narrow gully between the ice - more of a stream than a road really.
 We reach smooth paver block-ed section and a god sent chai-shop.
 The chai shop is a tent sitting on top of 2 feet of ice.
-We're told we're at zero-point {% height 3528 %}.
+We're told we're at zero-point (height 3528m).
 We've made it.
 The 20 km had turned into 40 km; it took us 7 hours to do what we thought we'd take 3-4 hours to do.